geraldhinson/geraldhinson.github.io/_posts/2025-05-27-HouseSellProvisionOfGod.md

 > Teaser from below: <b> In the words of the great theologian, Tony Stark, <i>"Yeah, I detected that too.”</i></b>

 After the crazy events that led to our decision for my exodus from Southwestern Bell, we began sharing the story and reasons more broadly, beyond our closest friends.
+(Those crazy events can be found here https://geraldhinson.com/blog/2025/BadReviews-Prayers-AndRollerCoasters/ if you want to read them first.)

 Despite how compelling we deemed the story and the signs leading to that decision, we still encountered some doubters.